computer-geek64/article-engagement-predictor/README.md

 Schumaker, R. P., Zhang, Y., Huang, C. N., & Chen, H. (2012).
 Evaluating sentiment in financial news articles.
 Decision Support Systems, 53(3), 458-464.

+Althaus, S. L., & Tewksbury, D. (2002).
+Agenda Setting and the “New” News: Patterns of Issue Importance Among Readers of the Paper and Online Versions of the New York Times.
+Communication Research, 29(2), 180–207. https://doi.org/10.1177/0093650202029002004